hughperkins/clnn/README.md

 *Table layers*

-These 'just work'.
+These 'just work', since they are based on underlying torch operations, which are already implemented in [cltorch](https://github.com/hughperkins/cltorch).
 Tested with:
 * nn.CMulTable
 * nn.CAddTable